The Oprah Winfrey Show: Dr. Phil

 Winfrey met Phil McGraw when he worked as a consultant for her legal team during her 1998 beef trial in Amarillo, Texas.
 Starting in April of that year, he became a fixture on the show and a viewer favorite.
-McGraw gave guests tough, tell-it-like-it-is advice and didn't allow excuses or rationalizations for their bad habits, bad marriages, or bad attitudes.
+McGraw gave guests tough, tell-it-like-it-is advice and did not allow excuses or rationalizations for their bad habits, bad marriages, or bad attitudes.
 His popular Tuesday appearances on the show led to his own talk show, Dr. Phil, in 2002.

 Suze Orman

-Financial expert Suze Orman became a viewer favorite, offering money tips, spending interventions, and her famous "Suze smackdowns."
+Financial expert Suze Orman became a viewer favorite, offering money tips, spending interventions, and her famous "Suze smackdowns".
 She encouraged people to be honest with themselves about what they could afford and gave advice on getting rid of credit card debt.
 Her motivational approach to fixing finances has led to her own financial advice empire.

-What's The Buzz?
+What's the Buzz?

 Winfrey introduced up-and-coming public figures who generated industry buzz but not otherwise widely known.
 In what several media commentators have labelled The Oprah Effect, people appearing on this segment such as Oscar-winner Jamie Foxx and singer James Blunt benefited from the extra publicity the show garnered.
 Blunt, in particular, saw album sales increase dramatically and landed a Top Two spot on the Billboard 200.

 Wildest Dreams

 A show feature called "Wildest Dreams" fulfilled the dreams of people reported to Winfrey by the producers – mostly viewers who wrote into the show – be the dreams of a new house, an encounter with a favorite performer, or a guest role on a popular TV show.
-It was named after the Tina Turner song "In Your Wildest Dreams," and Turner was one of the celebrities featured on the segment.
+It was named after the Tina Turner song "In Your Wildest Dreams", and Turner was one of the celebrities featured on the segment.